The easiest way to misjudge Codex CLI is to mix three decisions together on day one:

 - you know whether this machine is using ChatGPT sign-in or API key access

-- you know whether your next task will need sandbox or network changes
+- you know whether your next task will need sandbox, approval, or network changes

 - you have not scattered Codex across multiple install channels on the same machine